hollyschinsky/spotify-browser/index.md

 - Common mobile app development paradigms (navigation, view stacks, routing) and how to implement them.
 - How to implement templates to set up a single page architecture.
 - How to use PhoneGap plugins in your mobile apps.
-- How to interact with the Spotify REST api to retrieve data.
+- How to interact with the [Spotify API](https://developer.spotify.com/web-api/) to retrieve data.
 - Tips on handling specific mobile challenges to make your apps feel native and perform well.
 - How to configure your apps (preferences, whitelisting etc).